-- 4.1 The National Records of Scotland (NRS) is the responsible agency of the Scottish Government that handles all matters relating to population and household statistics, including the Census and mid-year estimates. - 4.2 In addition, every two years NRS publish 'National Population Projections for Scottish Areas'.
+- 4.1 The National Records of Scotland (NRS) is the responsible agency of the Scottish Government that handles all matters relating to population and household statistics, including the Census annual mid-year population estimates. - 4.2 In addition, every two years NRS publish 'National Population Projections for Scottish Areas'.
 The timing of the next set of projections may change to take into account the time scales of the 2021 Census. - 4.3 The census and associated population measures have a significant bearing on a number of strategic issues most notably Government Funding and Housing / Planning Policy Development.
-Projections are also used as a framework for resource allocation and local planning in fields such as education and health. - 4.4 Stemming and ultimately reversing population decline is a key priority of the Inverclyde Alliance.
-As part of Inverclyde Council's 2018/19 budget, £500,000 was allocated to fund a Repopulation Strategy and action plan geared towards promoting repopulation measures to attract people to Inverclyde.
-Work around repopulation is primarily the responsibility of the Inverclyde Alliance Population Partnership.
+Projections are also used as a framework for resource allocation and local planning in fields such as education and health. - 4.4 Stemming and ultimately reversing population decline is a key priority for the Council and the Inverclyde Alliance.
+As part of the Council's 2018/19 budget, £500,000 was allocated to fund a Repopulation Strategy and action plan geared towards promoting repopulation measures to attract people to Inverclyde.
+Work around repopulation is primarily the responsibility of the LOIP Population Partnership.